hanuz06/scheduler/README.md

 # Interview Scheduler

-This app was made by Andrey Li.
+This app was built as an assignment according to LHL Full Stack Web Development Course

 ## Short Description